Martin Braithwaite to hold Barcelona to contract terms - Football España

 That has led the club to consider rescinding his contract unilaterally, but as Relevo point out, an agreement is more beneficial to them.
 Without one, Braithwaite’s salary will still count towards the La Liga limits both this season and next.

 As much as Barcelona may not like it, Braithwaite is well within his rights to demand the terms that were agreed.
-Once again, the new board seems to be struggling to accept the legacy of former President Josep Maria Bartomeu as their own.
+Once again, the current Barcelona board seems to be struggling to accept the legacy of former President Josep Maria Bartomeu as their own.